iRODS Access Tickets

 Creating Access Tickets

-With a sufficient role in a project (contributor or above), you can create access tickets for any collection in the project within the following constraints:
+With a sufficient role in a project (contributor or above), you can create access tickets for any collection or data object in the project within the following constraints:

-The collection must belong to the project in question.
+The target must belong to the project in question.

-The collection must be within an assay collection.
+The target must be within an assay collection.

-The collection must not be an assay root collection.
+The path must not be equal an assay root collection.

-There must not be another active ticket for the same collection.
+There must not be another active ticket for the same target.

 To create a ticket, navigate to the access ticket list of the desired project and click on Create Ticket.
 This will open the form for ticket creation.